 Minimum Standards for Consumer tDCS Devices

-We welcome input and feedback from all sources, including tDCS companies, as we continue to build and refine this list of tDCS device standards.
+The following list includes the minimum standards by which all tDCS devices should meet or exceed.
+We welcome input and feedback from all sources, including tDCS companies, as we continue to build and refine this list of standards.

-- No Self Adhesive Electrodes – the device should not be sold/packaged with, or marketed to be used with, “adhesive” or “stick on” electrodes.
-Adhesive electrodes have been widely documented as a safety concern as they can cause burns or lesions at the site of the electrodes. (read more)
+- No Self Adhesive Electrodes – the device should not be sold, packaged, or marketed to be used with adhesive or “stick on” electrodes.
+Adhesive electrodes have been widely documented as a safety concern as they can cause burns and lesions at the site of the electrodes. (read more)

-- Adjustable Current Output – The ability to adjust the device to a desired level of stimulation (ex: 1mA, 2mA), as opposed to only one current setting (ex: 2mA).
+- Adjustable Current Output – The ability to adjust the device to a desired level of stimulation (ex: 1mA and 2mA), as opposed to only one current setting (ex: 2mA).

-- Low Battery Indicator – A Low battery indicator should be included to alert the user when the battery has discharged to a predefined level at which it is no longer able to overcome an acceptable level of resistance (the distance between the electrodes on the body) while producing a constant level of current.
+- A Low Battery Indicator in the form of an LED light, LCD readout, or audio cue should alert the user once the battery/batteries need to be replaced.
+The indicator should trigger when the battery has discharged to a level at which the device can no longer overcome an acceptable amount of external resistance while producing an accurate and consistent level of current.

 - Ability to produce 2mA with 4k External Resistance3

-- At the very minimum, the device should be able to produce an accurate current level of 2mA with a montage resistance of 4k (4,000), ensuring the device can operate as intended at the most common tDCS electrode placement montages.
+- At the very minimum, the device should be able to produce an accurate current level of 2mA with a montage resistance of 4k (4,000 ohms), ensuring the device can operate as intended at the most common tDCS electrode placement montages.

 1 2mA is recommended as the maximum limit due to the lack of substantial research into the utilization of current levels above 2mA.